Skip to main content Skip to footer

 Program Coordinators

-Jeevika, Hannah, Aditdi and Sohile Jeevika, Hannah, Aditdi, and Sohile
+Sarah, Imad, Christine, Jayden, and Geeti Jeevika, Hannah, Aditdi, and Sohile

 The YIP Program Coordinators play a key leadership role in supporting the program from behind the scenes, working closely within the Communications, Hiring, Operations, and Management portfolios.
 They collaborate with YIP leaders to ensure that every aspect of the program, from recruitment and scheduling to events and daily logistics, runs smoothly and efficiently.
 By overseeing portfolio tasks and maintaining strong communication across teams, Coordinators help create a seamless and impactful program experience.